 When I flew EL AL’s 777 first class from Tel Aviv to London, I really enjoyed the experience, despite the outdated cabin.
 It was kind of a cute throwback to a different era.
 Understandably there’s no point in keeping around such an inferior hard product, especially with the airline not having first class on the 787s.

 On the plus side, EL AL’s Boeing 777s will get premium economy, which they don’t currently have.
-I imagine this product will also be similar to what you’ll find on the Boeing 787s.
+This product should be similar to what you’ll find on the Boeing 787s.

 EL AL’s Boeing 777s are finally getting a refresh, bringing them more in line with the carrier’s Boeing 787s.
 With this, you can expect new business class and economy class seats, and a premium economy cabin.
-However, we will see first class be eliminated.
+However, we will see first class be eliminated, and we’ll also see the economy cabin get tighter.

 What do you make of EL AL reconfiguring 777s?